oracle-samples/xml-sample-demo/GENERATION/Introduction.md

 The demonstration is installed using the GENERATION.sh script found in the folder xml-sample-demo/GENERATION/install.

 To run the installation script first set the current directory to the install directory.
-Make sure that the environment variables ORACLE\_HOME and ORACLE\_SID are set correctly.Invoke the XFILES.sh script passing the following arguments on the command line
+Make sure that the environment variables ORACLE\_HOME and ORACLE\_SID are set correctly.Invoke the GENERATION.sh script passing the following arguments on the command line

 DBA User.
 This must be a DBA